etiennestuder/gradle-plugindev-plugin/README.md

 # Goals

-The plugindev plugin takes care of creating the artifacts of a Gradle plugin and of uploading these to Bintray.
+The plugindev plugin takes care of creating the artifacts of a Gradle plugin and of publishing these to Bintray.
 The following high-level goals are driving the functionality of the plugindev plugin:

  * Compliance of the Gradle plugin artifacts with the Gradle Plugin Portal, JCenter, and MavenCentral must be ensured
- * All boiler-plate configuration to bundle and upload the Gradle plugin artifacts should be avoided
+ * All boiler-plate configuration to bundle and publish the Gradle plugin artifacts should be avoided
- * All bundle and upload configuration must happen without redundancy
+ * All bundle and publish configuration must happen without redundancy
  * Customization of the provided functionality should be possible
  * High consistency between the representation of different plugins should be achieved
  * Functionality provided by existing plugins and Gradle should be reused as much as possible